Dualizable tensor categories: Conventions for duality

 and (2) there exists an object ${}^* x$ and morphisms, the coevaluation $\eta: 1 \to {}^* x \otimes x$ and the evaluation $\varepsilon: x \otimes {}^* x \to 1$, satisfying the equations $ (id_{({}^* x)} \otimes \varepsilon ) \circ ( \eta \otimes id_{({}^* x)}) = id_{({}^* x)}$ and $ (\varepsilon \otimes id_{x}) \circ (id_{x} \otimes \eta) = id_{x}.$ \end{definition}

-Although this convention on the meaning of rigidity is shared throughout the literature, authorities are split on whether $x^*$ should be called the right dual of $x$ (following Etingof--Gelaki--Nikshych--Ostrik \cite{EGNO} and Bakalov--Kirillov \cite{MR1797619}) or the left dual of $x$ (following Kassel \cite{MR1321145} and Chari--Pressley \cite{MR1358358}).
+Although this convention on the meaning of rigidity is shared throughout the literature, authorities are split on whether $x^*$ should be called the right dual of $x$ (following Bakalov--Kirillov \cite{MR1797619} and the Etingof--Gelaki--Nikshych--Ostrik lecture notes \cite{EGNO}) or the left dual of $x$ (following Kassel \cite{MR1321145}, Chari--Pressley \cite{MR1358358}, and the EGNO book \cite{egno-book}).
 We believe that this choice should be determined by the following compatibility desideratum: \begin{itemize} \item[] \emph{In reasonable settings where something could be called either a dual or an adjoint, the left dual should be the left adjoint.} \end{itemize}

 \nid For example, the category of endofunctors $\Fun(\cA, \cA)$ is a monoidal category in which the dual of a functor is the adjoint functor.
 More generally, any monoidal category can be viewed as a $2$-category with one object, and in this setting, the duals of objects in the monoidal category are adjoints of $1$-morphisms in the corresponding $2$-category.